-Teenagers cook sanitary towels and even use used items
+Teenagers cook pads and even use used items

-Young people are always trying out new things to supposedly expand their awareness or penetrate into other dimensions.
-Occasionally this takes on bizarre proportions.
+Young people are always trying new things, supposedly to expand their consciousness or penetrate other dimensions.
+Occasionally, this takes on bizarre proportions.
 This is what happened in Indonesia.
-Teenagers cook bandages, diapers and tampons to get high.
+Teenagers cook pads, diapers and tampons to get high from them.
 This may sound strange at first glance, but it actually works.

-Teenagers cook bandages and other hygiene products that they have previously taken out of the garbage.
-Male teenagers in particular are reluctant to buy such products.
-Unlike in Germany, where “containerisation” is prohibited, there is no law against it in Indonesia.
-Perhaps this is simply due to the fact that this offence did not exist until now.
-Possibly there will soon be a corresponding law, so that it is no longer so easy for teenagers to take the hygiene products out of the garbage.
+Teenagers cook sanitary napkins and other hygiene products that they previously picked up from the trash.
+Especially male teenagers are reluctant to buy such products.
+Unlike in Germany, where “containerizing” is prohibited, there is no law against it in Indonesia yet.
+This is perhaps simply because this fact has not existed until now.
+It is possible that there will soon be a law to this effect, so that it will no longer be so easy for teenagers to take hygiene products out of the trash.

-Teenagers cook bandages to get high from the chlorine.
-It is known that solvents such as acetone create a noise-like state.
+Teens cook pads to get high from the chlorine.
+It is known that solvents, such as acetone, produce a state similar to intoxication.
 Chlorine also has this property.
-Teenagers feel as if they are flying.
-However, chlorine is as harmful to health as acetone and causes serious damage.
+The teenagers feel as if they are flying.
+However, chlorine is just as harmful to health as acetone and causes serious damage.

-In Indonesia, this trend has been going on for two years now.
-It is not known whether a law is being worked on to prohibit this practice.
-It would be conceivable, because in Indonesia there are particularly strict drug regulations.
-For example, a drug dealer must reckon with the death penalty.
-Teenagers may cook bandages as compensation for the regulations.
+In Indonesia, this trend has now been in place for two years.
+It is not known if a law is being worked on that would prohibit this practice.
+It would be conceivable, because Indonesia has particularly strict drug regulations.
+Thus, a narcotics trafficker faces the death penalty.
+Teenagers cook pads possibly as compensation on the regulations.

 Conclusion: Not every trend is good

-Teenagers tend to try new things and some teenagers even cook bandages.
+Teenagers tend to try new things and some teenagers even cook pads.
 That’s good, because diversity makes life more interesting.
-It looks different if this trend is harmful to health.
+The situation is different if this trend is harmful to health.

-Smoking, drugs and alcohol are among the things you shouldn’t necessarily try.
-Narcotics such as acetone or – as in this case – chlorine should definitely be avoided.
-The danger of dependence and the resulting physical and mental damage is too great.
+Smoking, drugs and alcohol are among the things that should not necessarily be tried.
+Intoxicants such as acetone or – as in this case – chlorine should be avoided at all costs.
+The risk of addiction and the resulting physical and psychological damage is too great.